This manual is for BookmarkFS, version 0.1.6.

 instead of the bookmark content.

-Function to be called for the required bookmark data.
+callbackFunction to be called for the required bookmark data.

-It is guaranteed not to be NULL
+It is guaranteed not to be NULL.

-Type of the callback
+Type of the callback function is defined as:

 typedef int (bookmarkfs_bookmark_get_cb) ( void *user_data, void const *value, size_t value_len );